-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of THESSALONIKI PORT AUTHORITY SOCIETE ANONYME as at December 31, 2013, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the attached financial statements give a true and fair view, from any material respect, of the financial position of the company "THESSALONIKI PORT AUTHORITY SOCIETE ANONYME", as of December 31st 2014, of its financial performance and its cash flows for the fiscal year that ended on this date in compliance with the International Financial Reporting Standards, as such have been adopted by the European Union.

-Report on other Legal and Regulatory Issues
+Report on Other Legal and Regulatory Issues

-- a) The Directors' Report includes a statement of corporate governance which contains the information required by paragraph 3d article 43a of Codified Law 2190/1920. - b) We confirm that the information given in the Directors' Report is consistent with the accompanying financial statements and complete in the context of the requirements of articles 43a and 37 of Codified Law 2190/1920.
+- a) The Management Report by the Board of Directors includes a corporate governance statement, which provides the information established in paragraph 3d of article 43a of Codified Law 2190/1920. - b) We verified the agreement and the correspondence of the content of the Management Report by the Board of Directors with the attached financial statements, in the scope of the provisions of articles 43a and 37 of Codified Law 2190/1920 .

-Athens, March 27, 2014 THE CERTIFIED AUDITORS ACCOUNTANTS
+Athens, March 12, 2015